 India: Country and Foreign Investment

 The climate of India varies from tropical in the south to temperate in the hillier north.
-India has rich agricultural resources, and its mineral reserves include coal, iron ore, manganese, mica, bauxite, rare earth elements, titanium ore, chromite, natural gas, diamonds, petroleum and limestone.
+India has rich agricultural resources, and its mineral reserves include coal, iron ore, manganese, mica, bauxite, rare earth metals, titanium ore, chromite, natural gas, diamonds, petroleum and limestone.

 The legal system is based on English common law and precedents play a large part in the judicial process, as they do in other common law countries.
 There is a Supreme Court; justices are appointed by the president and remain in office until they reach the age of 65.